port

 Approximately 4 Hours

-Meals included
+Meals not included

 Dramatic photo opportunities abound as you journey through the hilltop villages of Qala and Gozo's easternmost village, Nadur.
-The latter is home to many emigrants from the USA and is good-naturedly nicknamed 'the 51st state'.
+The latter is home to many emigrants from the USA and is good-naturedly nicknamed "the 51st state."

-Next is lively Xaghra, whose name means 'wilderness'.
-Oddly, it is in fact Gozo's largest town and boasts a very pleasant atmosphere.
-It also the proud custodian of Ggantija -- one of the world's oldest and most extraordinary temple buildings.
-Cross the Ramla Valley and head up to viewing platform at Calypso's Cave to take in the panoramic view over Gozo's most beautiful beach, Ramla Bay meaning literally the Red Sand with the white Madonna shining against the red sand and the dark line of the Knights' defensive reef running through the blue sea.
+Next is lively Xaghra, whose name means "wilderness."
+Oddly, it is actually Gozo's largest town and boasts a very pleasant atmosphere.
+It is also the proud custodian of Ggantija -- one of the world's oldest and most extraordinary temple buildings.

-From here, head to the north coast along small bumpy roads until you reach the centuries-old saltpans at Xwejni.
-This formed part of the island’s first industry when salt was bartering currency for goods not available locally.
+From here, head to the north coast along small, bumpy roads until you reach the centuries-old saltpans at Xwejni.
+This formed part of the island's first industry when salt was bartering currency for goods not available locally.
 They make a splendid backdrop for photos.
 Depending on the season, you may even meet the family that has been working the pans for more than 40 years.
 They are happy to chat if they are not busy harvesting.

 You will stop in Gozo's capital, Victoria, for some free time before returning to the pier.